wellposed/hblas/readme.md

 high performance linear algebra routines.

-## how to install (using openblas)
+## how to install
-By default, hblas will assume you have OpenBLAS built and installed, including the LAPACKE interfaces for LAPACK, somewhere in your standard library path.
+By default, hblas will assume you have BLAS and LAPACK built and installed,

 * On OS X systems, things will just work.
 * On linux and bsd systems, the equivalent of